Design & the Bees

 Why a bee, specifically

-I’m venturing more intentionally into freelance after a number of years as an in-house designer for a non-profit, designing within an established brand.
-Articulating my own voice, choosing a symbol, deciding what I want this to be — it’s a lot like clinging to the outside of a cage.
-The hive isn’t built yet.
-The queen isn’t installed.
-Most days, I don’t have full access to the thing I’m committing to.
+I'm venturing more intentionally into freelance after a number of years as an in-house designer for a non-profit, designing within an established brand.
+Articulating my own voice, deciding what I want this to be — most days, I don't have full access to the thing I'm committing to.

 It would be easy to be afraid of that.

-But I keep thinking about my great-grandfather in his yard, and the postal bee on the outside of the cage.
+But I keep thinking about my great-grandfather, calm in his yard, and that stubborn little postal bee on the outside of the cage.
 Both of them were doing something unreasonable.
 Neither of them seemed worried about it.

 And neither of them were alone, really.
 My great-grandfather had his bees.
 The postal bee had a colony she was following, even from the outside.
 Bees don't make honey alone — a single bee produces about a twelfth of a teaspoon in her lifetime.
 Everything meaningful they make is collective.